by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu20.04_WSL2_setup/README.md

 - **Application**: Useful for exploratory structure generation and discovering novel MOFs beyond existing datasets.
 - **Technical Background**: The model samples directly from the learned latent space of the diffusion model.
 - **Output**: Saved in `./samples/Demo_uncond`.
+- **code**: MOFFUSION.cond_uncond(ngen=20)
+  The only thing you can control is the number of structures generated.
+ngen: number of structures generated

 ---